 Expert tips and FAQs

 Sure thing.
-To batch the French 76, stir together in a pitcher up to three hours before serving time: one cup vodka, ¾ cup freshly squeezed lemon juice, and ¾ cup simple syrup.
+To batch the French 76, stir together in a pitcher up to three hours before serving time: one cup vodka, ¾ cup freshly squeezed lemon juice, ¾ cup simple syrup, and ½ cup water.
 Cover and refrigerate.
 Just before serving, pour in one whole bottle of Champagne.
 Pour into glasses, garnish each with a lemon twist, and serve.
 Makes eight drinks.

 More favorite French 75 variations